patrickbwarren/transam-triton/README.md

 SVALUE: "VALUE IS " 04
 ```
 It works by subtracting the decimal numbers from 10000 to 1 from the
-provided 16-bit word, and incrementing the ASCII code for
+provided 16-bit word, and incrementing the ASCII code 0x30 for the digit
-`'0'` to obtain the corresponding decimal digit (this relies on
+'0' to obtain the corresponding decimal digit (this relies on
 the ASCII codes for the digits 0-9 being contiguous).

 Compiling this with `./trimcc hex2dec.tri -v` results in the machine code